migliusss/migliusss/README.md

 <h1 align="left">Hello, I'm Migle</h1>
-<p align="left">I am iinterested in Backend Development, DevOps, and Frontend, and trying everyday to learn more about it. </p>
+<p align="left">I am interested in Backend Development, DevOps, and Frontend, and trying everyday to learn more about it. </p>

 ## About Me